+Supervised on-the-job experience and involvement in a public or private school.
+This course will serve as an integration of the student's in-class learning theory, methodology, and content in an extended educational setting.
 This 16 semester hour program will prepare students to take the state exam for certification as a Texas public school superintendent (TExES #64).
 The SCP will be a comprehensive study of the many facets of the superintendency, including proper leadership roles, management of conflict, and school finance.
 Cohorts will be formed in January, and the five courses of the program will be taken in sequence through December, with the exception of the Practicum, which will run the entire twelve months of the program.
+A brief description of the SCP courses follows.